Energy Deregulation in Texas

 The Public Utility Commission of Texas

-The Public Utility Commission of Texas was created in 1975 to regulate the electric utilities within the state.
+The Public Utility Commission of Texas (PUCT) was created in 1975 to regulate the electric utilities within the state.
 Today, the PUCT is responsible for regulating investor-owned utilities, which operate in deregulated cities in Texas.
 With a few exceptions, most of the state is under PUCT jurisdiction.

 The PUCT does not oversee every type of utility.
 For instance, municipal or cooperative utilities are managed locally by a city council or board.
 The PUCT also does not set rates for REPs since their pricing is controlled by market competition.
 Instead, the PUCT’s role is to enforce rules and regulations for utilities and REPs operating in deregulated areas, ensuring the market runs fairly for consumers.